venture-23/sui-kiosk-indexer-apidocumentation/Dashboard Documentation.md

 ### <a name="_jlw49fvkg37s"></a>1.2 Search Bar

 Users can search for any kiosk-related object or transaction using the search bar.
 This search feature allows them to access detailed information about the object or transaction they are looking for.

+### <a name="_puxwwtnrefmw"></a>1.2 Menu Bar

+Users can navigate to different pages from the menu bar.
+There are two menus maintained:

+- Kiosks
+- Kiosk Transactions

 ## <a name="_zfzwdgwlx2rr"></a>2 Data Overview (Section 2)